jwhiting/taskq/PRD.md

 - [ ] Code passes linting and formatting checks
 - [ ] Documentation is complete and accurate
 - [ ] Package installs and runs on all target platforms

+### Documentation Quality
+- [ ] CLI help commands provide comprehensive guidance
+- [ ] README covers all features with working examples
+- [ ] LLMs.txt enables AI agents to effectively use TaskQ
+- [ ] MCP tool descriptions provide clear usage guidance
+- [ ] All documentation examples are tested and functional
+- [ ] Cross-references between docs are accurate and helpful